scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="trace-adsynctoolsadimport"></a>Trace-ADSyncToolsADImport

 ### <a name="synopsis"></a>SAMENVATTING
-Maakt een traceerbestand van en AD Import Stap
+Hiermee maakt u een tracerings bestand van en een AD-import stap

 ### <a name="syntax"></a>SYNTAXIS